meedan/lapis-example-client/README.md

 * LangidClient::Mock.mock_languages_classify_returns_parameter_text_is_missing
 * LangidClient::Mock.mock_languages_classify_returns_access_denied

+You can also reuse utility functions that are exposed by 'langid_client'.
+They are:

+* LangidClient::Util.normalize

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request